Witi

-Witiness Chimoio João Quembo (born 26 August 1996), known as Witi, is a Mozambican professional footballer who plays as a winger for Primeira Liga club Nacional and the Mozambique national team.
+Witiness Chimoio João Quembo (born 26 August 1996), known as Witi, is a Mozambican professional footballer who plays as a winger for FC Pyunik and the Mozambique national team.

 Club career

 Born in Beira, Witi began his career with Sporting Club da Beira.
 In the Summer of 2014, he moved to Portugal, joining the youth ranks of Nacional.

 On 11 January 2015, Witi made his senior debut with Nacional in a home win against Boavista F.C., for Primeira Liga.
 Just three days later, he scored his first professional goal in a Taça da Liga match against Moreirense F.C.
 Later that month, Witi signed a deal with S.L.
 Benfica until the end of the season.

 In June 2015, Witi returned to Nacional.

 In 2024, Witi joined UAE Pro League clubs Dibba Al-Hisn and Al Orooba.

 He then returned to Nacional on 25 July 2025, signing a two season deal ahead of the 2025–26 season.